-A pastoral support programme or PSP is a 16 week process.
-The student, parents/carers, Head of Year and a member of the Academy Leadership Team meet to assess the issues and put in place targets for the student to work towards, as well as support to enable the student to meet the SMART targets.
-There are further review meetings at 2 weeks and 8 weeks, before the final meeting at 16 weeks.
+A pastoral support programme (PSP) is a 16 week process.
+The student, parents/carers and a member of the Academy Leadership Team meet to assess the issues and put in place targets for the student to work towards, as well as support to enable the student to meet the SMART targets.
+There are further review meetings at 4 weeks and 8 weeks, before the final meeting at 16 weeks.
 At the 16 week meeting one of the following outcomes will be agreed:

-- Successful Pastoral Support Programme Pastoral Support Programme ended - Fragile pass Pastoral Support Programme extended - Failed referral to the Fair Access Panel where the academy will be directed to either a change of school for the student, a managed move or to provide further support to meet the student's needs
+- Successful Pastoral Support Programme Pastoral Support Programme ended Small College monitoring - Fragile pass Pastoral Support Programme extended - Failed either a managed move will be offered to the student or the Principal will direct the student off-site.

-Report Cards
+Positive Report Cards

-Students can be placed onto a monitoring report card by their tutor, Head of Year, Student Support Managers, or member of the Academy Leadership Team.
-The report cards are positive and used to track where and what students are doing well to support conversations to encourage students to transfer the positives across the board.
-Where there are concerns in a particular curriculum area the student may be placed onto a subject monitoring report.
+Students can be placed onto a positive report card by their tutor, Head of Year, a Student Support Manager, or member of the Academy Leadership Team.
+The report cards are used to track where and what students are doing well to support conversations to encourage students to transfer the positives across the board.
+Where there are concerns in a particular curriculum area, the student may be placed onto a positive report.
 An attendance and punctuality monitoring report card should be used where there are punctuality and attendance issues.
 The central positive report cards should always be used.

-When a student is placed on a report card parents/carers should always be informed in order that they can monitor and support at home.
+When a student is placed on a report card, parents/carers should always be informed in order that they can monitor and support at home.